 - Have at least 20 years total creditable military service.

-At least 15 of your 20 years must be from service in the South Carolina National Guard, and the last 10 years must be from service in the South Carolina National Guard.
+At least 15 of your 20 years of creditable military service must be from service in the South Carolina National Guard, and the last 10 years of creditable military service must be from service in the South Carolina National Guard.

 Planning for your future